-Valeria Ganzman is an artist who currently lives and works in Haifa, Israel.
+Valeria Ganzman is an artist who lives and works in Haifa, Israel.

-In her work she focuses mainly on figurative painting and botanical illustration.
+In her work she focuses mainly on figurative and botanical painting.

-Valeria Ganzman was born in 1990 in Babruysk, Belarus.
+Valeria Ganzman was born in 1990 in Bobruisk, Belarus.
 In the year of 1996 she immigrated to Israel with her family and lived there ever since.

 During the years of 2013-2016 Valeria studied at the WIZO Haifa Academy of Design and Education in the photography and new media department.
 During this time she mainly photographed herself and her grandmother, exploring their bodies.
 The woman's body, femininity and sexuality occupied her a lot and she tried to document it in its true form - bare and vulnerable.